julius-d/ueberboese-app/README.md

 ## Features

-The app has to main purposes:
+The app has two main purposes:

-1. Set up Spotify auth for yor self hosted Überböse API server
+1. Set up Spotify auth for your self-hosted Überböse API server
 2. Additionally, the app also allows controlling your speakers via the [SoundTouch-WebServices-API](https://github.com/thlucas1/homeassistantcomponent_soundtouchplus/wiki/SoundTouch-WebServices-API) that is provided by each speaker.